CheapHeat™ All Electric Standalone System

 When it comes to safety, there are at least three areas in which the CheapHeat™ system excels:

-• If you are NOT using gas heat, you do not have to worry about the furnace causing monoxide poisoning.
+• If you are NOT using gas heat, you do not have to worry about the furnace causing carbon monoxide poisoning.

 • You do not have to worry about a 1500º F flame burning inside a metal cabinet in your RV.

-• There is no need to use unsafe portable electric heaters to supplement your heating or freeze protection.
+• There is no need to use unsafe portable electric heaters to supplement your heating or for freeze protection.

 The CheapHeat™ system is also failsafe protected with four internal safeties: